-12. Supporting Pupils at Risk
+12. Supporting Pupils or students at Risk

-Our Service is committed to ensuring that our pupils receive the right help at the right time Schools and other education settings may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered harm.
+Our Service is committed to ensuring that our pupils or students receive the right help at the right time

+Schools and other education settings may be the only stable, secure and safe element in the lives of children at risk of, or who have suffered harm.

 Nevertheless, whilst at school or in other settings, their behaviour may be challenging and defiant, or they may be withdrawn, or display abusive behaviours towards other children.
-Our service will endeavour to support all pupils through:
+Our service will endeavour to support all pupils or students through:

-- Supporting schools to encourage our pupils to stay safe, develop healthy relationships, self-esteem and self-motivation; - The service ethos which promotes a positive, supportive and secure environment and which gives all pupils and adults a sense of being respected and valued; - The implementation of school behaviour management policies; - A consistent approach from all staff which will endeavour to ensure our pupils know that some behaviour is unacceptable but that they are valued; - Regular liaison with other professionals and agencies who support the pupils and their families; - A commitment to develop open and honest and supportive relationships with parents, always with the child's best interest as paramount; - The development and support of a responsive and knowledgeable staff group, trained to respond appropriately in all matters of child protection; - Recognition that children with behavioural difficulties and disabilities are most vulnerable to abuse and that staff working in any capacity with children with profound and multiple disabilities, sensory impairment and/or emotional and behavioural problems must be particularly sensitive to signs of abuse; - Recognition that in a home environment where there is domestic violence, drug or alcohol abuse, children are vulnerable and in may be in need of support or protection.
+- Supporting schools to encourage our pupils or students to stay safe, develop healthy relationships, self-esteem and self-motivation; - The service ethos which promotes a positive, supportive and secure environment and which gives all pupils or students and adults a sense of being respected and valued; - The implementation of school behaviour management policies; - A consistent approach from all staff which will endeavour to ensure our pupils or students know that some behaviour is unacceptable but that they are valued; - Regular liaison with other professionals and agencies who support the pupils or students and their families; - A commitment to develop open and honest and supportive relationships with parents, always with the child's best interest as paramount; - The development and support of a responsive and knowledgeable staff group, trained to respond appropriately in all matters of child protection; - Recognition that children with behavioural difficulties and disabilities are most susceptible to abuse and that staff working in any capacity with children with profound and multiple disabilities, sensory impairment and/or emotional and behavioural problems must be particularly sensitive to signs of abuse; - Recognition that in a home environment where there is domestic violence, drug or alcohol abuse, children are susceptible and in may be in need of support or protection.